Claire Nilsen Blumenson, Esq.

 Executive Director & Co-Founder

 Claire has focused her career on the intersection of juvenile justice and education.
-After graduating from University of Virginia Law in 2011, Claire joined the Public Defender Service for the District of Columbia ("PDS") as an Equal Justice Works Fellow.
-Through this two-year fellowship, sponsored by Greenberg Traurig, Claire provided post-disposition special education representation to youth ages 18–22 who had been placed in DC's secure juvenile facility.
+After graduating from University of Virginia Law in 2011, Claire joined the Public Defender Service for the District of Columbia as an Equal Justice Works Fellow.
+Through this two-year fellowship, Claire provided post-disposition special education representation to young people ages 18-22 who had been placed in DC's secure juvenile facility.
+To continue this work, she co-founded and launched School Justice Project (SJP) in August 2013 thanks to seed funding from Echoing Green’s Black Male Achievement Fellowship.
+SJP is a DC-based special education legal services nonprofit for older court-involved students with disabilities.

 Prior to working at PDS, Claire received her Bachelor of Arts from Wesleyan University, majoring in government, sociology, and psychology.
-Claire earned her Masters in Teaching while serving as a corps member of Teach for America in Brooklyn, New York.
-She taught third and fourth grade at Excellence Boys Charter School, part of Uncommon Schools, Inc.
+After joining Teach for America’s New York City cohort in 2006, Claire earned her master’s degree while teaching third and fourth grade at Excellence Boys Charter School.

-Claire teaches a juvenile justice seminar at The George Washington University Law School and is an attorney admitted to practice in the District of Columbia and the Commonwealth of Massachusetts.
+Claire is an attorney admitted to practice in the District of Columbia and the Commonwealth of Massachusetts.
+Since 2016, she has been an adjunct professor The George Washington University Law School.

 Sarah Comeau, Esq.